 What is cognitive science?

 Cognitive science is the interdisciplinary study of mind and intelligence.
-It uses the methods of computer science, linguistics, communication sciences, philosophy, and psychology to examine how the mind carries out intelligent behaviors such as: understanding, speaking, planning, creating, reasoning, and problem solving.
+It uses the methods of psychology, computer science, linguistics, communication sciences, and philosophy to examine how the mind carries out intelligent behaviors such as: understanding, speaking, planning, creating, reasoning, and problem solving.